 Drawbacks

-The Grazing Operator could be more likely to maximize the number of animals or length of season to recuperate their cost, as this does not result in increased costs to the Grazing Operator
+The Grazing Operator could be more likely to maximize the number of animals or length of season to recuperate their cost, as this does not result in increased costs to the Grazing Operator, which could lead to overutilization.

-The Grazing Operator may be less likely to remove livestock in a poor forage year since they are paying for grazing regardless of use.
+The Grazing Operator may be less likely to remove livestock in a poor forage year since they are paying for grazing regardless of use, which could also lead to overutilization.

 Considerations